 - To what extent, if any, has the wastewater contaminated the property’s soil, groundwater, and/or surface water?
 In most states, governments require responsible parties to clean up residual contamination, even if previously undisclosed.
 Most states offer incentives for buyers or sellers willing to take on brownfield redevelopment.

 - What will be required – time, money, effort – to effectively treat the anticipated waste stream?
 Techniques vary widely, from the application of granular activated carbon to electro adsorption to the installation of membrane technology.

 - If the new project will create industrial wastewater, how will it be conveyed and treated?
 Is the existing wastewater infrastructure beneficial?

 Shield Engineering has worked on hundreds of environmental site assessments across the country.
 Ranging from single sites to portfolio-wide projects, we offer actionable environmental consulting on behalf of lawyers, developers, investors and more.

 Do you have questions about a planned or existing industrial wastewater project?
-Contact our team of experts today to get answers.
+Complete the form below to contact our team of experts today and get reliable answers from our experts.